grip-on-software/monetdb-dumper/README.md

 ## Installation: Requirements and configuration

-The dumper application has been tested with OpenJDK 8.
-In order to build the application, we use Ant 1.10.1+ with the JDK (a package with `javac`).
+The dumper application has been tested with Semeru OpenJDK 21.
+In order to build the application, we use Ant 1.10.14+ with the JDK (a package with `javac`).
 Make sure your `JAVA_HOME` environment variable points to the correct JDK directory if you have multiple possible installations.

 Before building, ensure you have create a file in the path `nbproject/private/config.properties`, possibly by copying the